 C. Two types of child support agreements can be made, including a binding child support agreement, in which case the binding child support agreement must comply with certain formalities.

 If a court case has been started, the parties can still settle and lodge a document, usually called “minutes of consent”, signed by the spouses and then the judge will make that an order of the court, if it is just & equitable.

 A prenuptial agreement is a formal document, which sets out what the spouses, be they married or de facto, same gender or otherwise, can expect as an outcome, following the breakdown of their relationship (Cohabitation).

-A “pre-nup” is one of the forms of a binding financial agreement (“BFA”) but, one that is made at the beginning of a relationship or marriage.
-These documents can be made before, during or after cohabitation.
+A “prenup” is one of the forms of a binding financial agreement (BFA) but, one that is made at the beginning of or during a relationship or marriage.
+These documents can be made before or during cohabitation.

-A pre-nup therefore, deals with what the parties will keep, if it doesn’t work out for them and they separate.
+A prenup therefore, deals with what the parties will each keep if it doesn’t work out for them and they separate.
 It is most often used as a device to protect assets in second and subsequent marriages, where one or both of the intending spouses have other obligations, for example, to children from a prior relationship.

-Generally speaking, a pre-nup will not prevent an application to the family Court later on, if the parties have children, after they have signed a prenup, unless the prenup adequately provides for such eventualities, in a fair and just way.
+Generally speaking, a prenup will not prevent an application to the family Court later on, if the parties have children after they have signed a prenup, unless the prenup adequately provides for such eventualities, in a fair and just way.